Meabhijit11/COVID-19-Detection-from-samples-chest-X-Ray-images/README.md

 * The task is a simple classification problem where given an input chest X-ray image, the machine learning-based model must detect whether the subject of study has been infected or not.

 # Methods:
-* Here we have implemented Neural Network using CNN to detect pattern from X-Rays Images & give us a Result wheather the Person is being Covid Positive or Negative.
+* Here we have implemented Neural Network using CNN to detect pattern from X-Rays Images & give us a Result weather the Person is being Covid Positive or Negative.